U.S. presses Russia as mystery over Snowden deepens

 "People may die as a consequence to what this man did," he said.
 "It is possible that the United States would be attacked because terrorists may now know how to protect themselves in some way or another that they didn't know before.
 This is a very dangerous act."

+To his supporters, however, Snowden is a whistleblowing hero who exposed the extent of U.S. surveillance activities.

-China, which itself has frequently been accused of hacking abroad, has sought the high ground, expressing "grave concern" over Snowden's allegations that the United States had hacked Chinese computers.
+China, which itself has been accused of widespread hacking abroad, took the high ground, expressing "grave concern" over Snowden's allegations that the United States had hacked Chinese computers.
 It said it had taken up the issue with Washington.

 Russian President Vladimir Putin's press secretary denied any knowledge of Snowden's movements.
 Asked if Snowden had spoken to the Russian authorities, Dmitry Peskov said: "Overall, we have no information about him."